Tensor categories for vertex operator superalgebra extensions: Vertex tensor categories

 To summarize, we have now shown that

 for all $\varepsilon\in U$.
 Our goal is to show that they are also equal for $\varepsilon=0$, in which case \eqref{firstseries} is

 and \eqref{secondseries} is

-It will be sufficient to show that both series converge to analytic functions of $\varepsilon$ in a neighborhood of $0$, since their equality on $U$ will show that they are equal everywhere on their common domain, including $\varepsilon=0$.
+It is enough to show that both series converge to analytic functions of $\varepsilon$ in a neighborhood of $0$, since their equality on $U$ will then show they are equal everywhere on their common domain, including $\varepsilon=0$.